langpavel/node/doc/api/http.markdown

 ### response.getHeader(name)

 Reads out a header that's already been queued but not sent to the client.
 Note that the name is case insensitive.
-This can only be called before headers get implicitly flushed.

 Example:

     var contentType = response.getHeader('content-type');

+### response.getHeaders()

+Reads out all headers that's already been queued but not sent to the client.
+Keys are proper-case as they will (or was) sent.
+Usefull for logging

+Example:

+    console.log(response.getHeaders());
+    // { 'Content-Type': 'text/plain' }

 ### response.removeHeader(name)